-2.4.1 If Peterborough's economic development strategy of growth based on the attraction of new and expanding companies in the environmental and knowledge-based industries is to succeed, there will be a need for large, top-of-the range houses that will enable business leaders to live locally.
+- 2.4.1 If Peterborough's economic development strategy of growth based on the attraction of new and expanding companies in the environmental and knowledge-based industries is to succeed, there will be a need for large, top-of-the range houses that will enable business leaders to live locally.
 Provision has been made for the development of new properties in this sector of the market in the Peterborough Core Strategy and the Peterborough Site Allocations DPDs.
 However, large existing houses in generous plots, including older properties and those in conservation areas, will also help to meet this particular need.
-The policy therefore seeks to prevent their loss.
+The policy therefore seeks to prevent their loss. - 2.4.2 Part (a) of the above policy does not apply if the development that is proposed would be contrary to policy SA19 (Special Character Areas) of the Peterborough Site Allocations DPD.